DuPont: Environmental record

-Between 2007 and 2014 there were thirty-four accidents resulting in toxic releases at DuPont plants across the U.S., with a total of 8 fatalities.
+Between 2007 and 2014 there were 34 accidents resulting in toxic releases at DuPont plants across the U.S., with a total of eight fatalities.
 Four employees died of suffocation in a Houston, Texas, accident involving leakage of nearly 24000 lb of methyl mercaptan.
 As a result, the company became the largest of the 450 businesses placed into the Occupational Safety and Health Administration's "severe violator program" in July 2015.
 The program was established for companies OSHA says have repeatedly failed to address safety infractions.

-Since the 2017 spin-off, the company has adapted its marketing and branding in order to establish a new identity that is "fundamentally different" from DowDuPont.
-The company published a list of sustainability commitments to be achieved by 2030 in November 2019.
 DuPont was fined over $3 million for environmental violations in 2018.
 In 2019, DuPont led the Toxic 100 Water Polluters Index.